 Composition of The City Law School Equality, Diversity and Inclusion Committee

-Students and staff are warmly welcomed to approach the Committee with their ideas and concerns related to EDI including bullying, discrimination or harassment.
-Communications can be directed, in the first instance, to Stephen Hitchcox.
+Students and staff are warmly welcomed to approach the Committee with their ideas related to EDI.
+Communications can be directed, in the first instance, to Diana Sprot.